 ssh-add.
 Here's an

-blocks: - name: "Test" task: secrets: # Mount the secret: - name: private-repo prologue: commands: # Correct premissions since they are too open by default: - chmod 0600 ~/.ssh/* # Add the key to the ssh agent: - ssh-add ~/.ssh/* - checkout # Now bundler/yarn/etc are able to pull private dependencies: - bundle install jobs: - name: Test commands: - rake test
+blocks: - name: "Test" task: secrets: # Mount the secret: - name: private-repo prologue: commands: - checkout # Correct premissions since they are too open by default: - chmod 0600 ~/.ssh/id_rsa_semaphoreci # Add the key to the ssh agent: - ssh-add ~/.ssh/id_rsa_semaphoreci # Now bundler/yarn/etc are able to pull private dependencies: - bundle install jobs: - name: Test commands: - rake test

 That's all there is to it.
-You can use the approach to add more deploy
+You can use this approach to add more deploy

 keys to the

-private-repo secret to cover more projects and reuse the
+private-repo secret to cover more projects, as well as reuse